erred/w/src/blog/2020-01-09-signing-and-encrypting.md

---- title
+---
-signing and encrypting
+description: modern signing and encrypting
---- description
-modern signing and encrypting
+title: signing and encrypting
---- main
+---
 ### What

 _kill_ gpg